carnivuth/toolbox/readme.md

 ln -s path/to/repo/ ~/.config/vim
 ```

-or you can also don't install the configuration in the vim default folder and run vim by setting the configuration file
+or you can also run vim by setting the configuration file

 ```bash
 vim -u path/to/repo/vimrc